Panama country brief

 Panama's economy has been one of the fastest growing globally in the last decade.

-Opportunities exist in mining, infrastructure and clean energy.
+Opportunities exist in education, mining, infrastructure and clean energy.

 In 2017, Panama cut ties with Taiwan and switched its recognition to the People’s Republic of China.